 Upcoming MYF Events

-The church is preparing Confirmation classes for 2018.
-Pastor Karen Jones and Sarah Bohannon, FUMC Youth Director, lead Confirmation classes for youth in Grades 6 and up who want to learn more about God, faith and what it means to be a member of the church.
+Pastor Karen Jones and Sarah Bohannon, FUMC Youth Director, are leading Confirmation classes for youth in Grades 6 and up wanting to learn more about God, faith and what it means to be a member of the church.

-We are starting on February 21 and completing the classes on April 4.
-Classes will be held on Wednesday after school from 3:40 p.m. until 4:50 p.m.
+Confirmation classes will be held on Wednesdays beginning February 21 through April 4 after school from 3:40 p.m. until 4:50 p.m.
 Confirmation Sunday will be April 8!
-We are breaking up Confirmation into 2 sections.
+We are breaking up Confirmation into two sections.

 At baptism, we are initiated into the new covenant in Jesus Christ and membership in the Church, Christ’s body in the world.
 For many, this happens when they are very young.
 We recognize children are members of their human families, but no one expects them to clean their rooms or empty the dishwasher until much later.
 In the same way, “baptized infants are members of the Church—the family of faith—but are not yet capable of sharing everything involved in membership,” By Water and the Spirit.
 The United Methodist Church’s official statement on baptism, teaches.
 Confirmation is an opportunity to respond to the grace of God available to us, as acknowledged in baptism, and to promise to live as a person of faith.
 “What God offers us must be accepted in repentance and faith,” This Is Your Baptismal Liturgy states.
 “Confirmation and reaffirmation are our responses of commitment, profession of faith, and rededication.